jedrichards/es6/README.md

 add(1,1); // 2
 ```

-> Named exports can be individually imported and will manifest in the scope of the importing module.
+All named exports can be imported via the wildcard `*` character, in which case they will populate the supplied object namespace.

 ```js
 // app.js